myuser5215/SCyTAG/README.md

 ## Attack Scenarios

-Attack scenarios have been tested for FullBank and HugeBank using the MITRE Caldera abilities and adversary profiles provided in the `Caldera/` directory.
+Attack scenarios have been tested for Bank and Bank-XL using the MITRE Caldera abilities and adversary profiles provided in the `Caldera/` directory.

-### FullBank & HugeBank Scenarios
+### Bank & Bank-XL Scenarios
 1. **Banking Trojan**: Financial malware targeting transaction systems
 2. **Multi-Stage Attack**: Coordinated attack with lateral movement
 3. **Data Exfiltration**: Sensitive data extraction from critical systems